 Care Coordination and Navigation

-People with dementia have higher hospitalization rates, use more home health and nursing home care, experience more care transitions, and have higher health care expenditures.
+People with dementia have higher hospitalization rates, use more home health and nursing home care, experience more care transitions, and have higher healthcare expenditures.
 Sadly, the quality of care they receive is often suboptimal, which can be correlated with a disconnection and communication breakdown between care providers during care provision and transitions.
-Consider for a moment the number of organizations and people servicing an older adult at one time, including primary care, outpatient clinics, emergency departments, hospitals, rehabilitation facilities, residential care facilities, adult day centers, home and community care organizations, as well as formal and informal caregivers – who at times are family members that are separated by geography.
+Consider for a moment the number of organizations and people servicing an older adult at one time, including primary care, outpatient clinics, emergency departments, hospitals, rehabilitation facilities, residential care facilities, adult day centres, home and community care organizations, as well as formal and informal caregivers – who at times are family members that are separated by geography.
 This altogether makes care coordination and navigation quite challenging and puts our seniors’ population at risk.

-However, with the proper solutions in place, good care coordination and seamless transitions can help older adults, including those with dementia, by addressing and improving sources of fragmentation and inefficiency in our health care system, thus enhancing care quality and health outcomes, and controlling health care expenditures.
+However, with the proper solutions in place, good care coordination and seamless transitions can help older adults, including those with dementia, by addressing and improving sources of fragmentation and inefficiency in our healthcare system, thus enhancing care quality and health outcomes, and controlling healthcare expenditures.

 CABHI is looking for solutions to assist older adults, caregivers and healthcare providers better coordinate and navigate care for older adults with dementia.
 The best solutions will solve a real-world problem for the individual, the caregiver, healthcare provider or system; and are innovative, engaging, practical, and readily understood.

-As the global population ages, cognitive decline amongst older adults threatens their independence, quality of life, and presents numerous challenges to the health care system.
-When cognitive decline presents itself with more advanced symptoms, such as in-patients suffering from dementia, it can lead to a loss of sense of self, a decreased ability to cope with the normal demands of living, and greater vulnerability to disease, injury, malnutrition, crime, and abuse.
+As the global population ages, cognitive decline amongst older adults threatens their independence, quality of life, and presents numerous challenges to the healthcare system.
+When cognitive decline presents itself with more advanced symptoms such as in-patients suffering from dementia, it can lead to a loss of sense of self, a decreased ability to cope with the normal demands of living, and greater vulnerability to disease, injury, malnutrition, crime, and abuse.

 CABHI is looking for new and innovative solutions that will improve and maintain cognitive health for aging adults and/or support the identification and assessment of adults at risk for cognitive impairment.
 The best solutions are innovative, introduce a new idea or technology, engaging, practical, and readily understood.
-User testing of solutions is a critical step as are novel, scalable, and affordable solutions.
+User testing of solutions is a critical step, as are novel, scalable, and affordable solutions.